IQSS/datafest/versioning/02_Github_Desktop.md

 <img src="img/repo1.png" width="700" align="center">

-If we choose the repository we just added we will see the files contained in that repository.
+Choose the repository we just added to see the files contained in that repository.
 From this menu we can choose which files we want to version control.
-(There might be times when we are working on projects in which files are produced which we don’t need or want to version control.)
 On the right we will see the current document.

-If we were to look at hidden folders in the folder we have just added to GitHub you will see that the folder now contains an extra folder with the name ‘.git’.
-This folder is how GitHub desktop tracks changes we make within our version controlled folder whether these changes be adding new files or modifying existing ones.
+The folder we created the repsitory with now contains an extra folder with the name ‘.git’ (this is a hidden folder).
+This folder is how GitHub Desktop will track changes (adding files/folders, modifying existing ones, deleting files/folders) we make within our version controlled folder.

-Let's open the `mars.txt` document using our favorite text editor (see note below) and add a couple of lines to it.
+Let's open the `mars.txt` document using our favorite text editor (see note below about text editors) and add a couple of lines to it.

 ```
 Mars is a red planet.